How many times is it reasonable to say “happy birthday” at one birthday party? The Dutch seem to think the sky is the limit!

 It is no secret that the Dutch take their birthdays very seriously, and as an international, it can be daunting to navigate the sea of traditions.

-But, if you really want to blend in as the true Dutchie you’re trying so hard to become — say “Gefeliciteerd met je [insert the title the birthday kid holds in relation to the person you are speaking to]”!
+But, if you really want to blend in as the true Dutchie you’re trying so hard to become — say “Gefeliciteerd met je [insert the title the birthday celebrant holds in relation to the person you are speaking to]”!

 Yes, it’s confusing, but here’s an example to better illustrate the situation:

-It goes without saying that you have to make sure you really know who the actual birthday kid is.
 If you don’t, get a detailed description of what they look like in advance so you can identify who you should be saying what to.

-For example, you might find yourself in a situation where you have to congratulate someone on their ex-husband’s-new-fienceé’s-friend’s-daughter-in-law’s-dog’s birthday.
+You might find yourself in a situation where you have to congratulate someone on their ex-husband’s-new-fienceé’s-friend’s-daughter-in-law’s-dog’s birthday.

 Why do they do it?